nerd-bear/Memo/website/codebase.md

                         <li>Include context: Mention your server size, the command you were using, or any relevant settings.</li>
                     </ul>

-                    <p class="text-lg font-semibold mt-8">Your feedback plays a vital role in shaping the future of CRAC Bot.
+                    <p class="text-lg font-semibold mt-8">Your feedback plays a vital role in shaping the future of Memo Bot.
 We appreciate every submission and take your input seriously in our development process.</p>

                     <div class="mt-8 p-4 bg-blue-100 rounded-md">
                         <p class="font-bold text-blue-800">Pro Tip:</p>